 PDFs can be viewed using Adobe Acrobat Reader and can be created in a number of programs, such as Google Docs, Microsoft Word or Adobe Acrobat Pro.

-As does the UK Government Digital Service, ProudCity recommends publishing information to the Internet as web pages (also known as HTML) and not PDFs:
+As does the UK Government Digital Service, ProudCity recommends publishing information to the internet as web pages (also known as HTML or plain text) and not PDFs:

 Compared with HTML content, information published in a PDF is harder to find, use and maintain.
 More importantly, unless created with sufficient care PDFs can often be bad for accessibility and rarely comply with open standards.